 It’s also important to leave a gap between each piece of J-channel so that air can circulate behind the panels.

 Sealing joints is an essential part of any James Hardie siding installation as it helps keep out moisture and pests while providing a neat finish.
 When sealing joints make sure you use a high-quality caulk or sealant that is specifically designed for use with James Hardie products.
+Always follow James Hardie’s guidelines when sealing joints to ensure long-term performance and prevent potential issues.

 It’s also important to check all seams after installation as even small gaps can allow moisture in which can lead to serious damage over time.